yayaJobs/metabase/docs/administration-guide/databases/mongodb.md

 - **Connect using `DNS SRV`**, which is the recommended method for newer Atlas clusters.
 - **Have you checked your cluster host whitelist?** When testing a connection but seeing failure, have you tried setting the IP whitelist to `0.0.0.0/0`?
 Whitelisting this address allows connections from any IP addresses.
 If you know the IP address(es) or CIDR block of clients, use that instead.
 - **Connect to the secondary server**.
-When connecting to a cluster, always use the "?readPreference=secondary" argument in the connection string, which allows Metabase to read from a secondary server instead of consuming resources from the primary server.
+When connecting to a cluster, always use the `?readPreference=secondary` argument in the connection string, which allows Metabase to read from a secondary server instead of consuming resources from the primary server.